retorquere/zotero-better-bibtex/README.md

 ## Recursive collection export

 You can export collections including/excluding its child collections.
+Note that this also sets Zotero to list collection contents recursively.

 ## JabRef groups import